danth6961/tsp-rebalance-app/docs/project_handoff.md

 This project is a Streamlit-based tactical TSP allocation assistant.

 It analyzes macro and market data, scores the current environment, selects a regime, recommends a target allocation, and helps decide whether to submit an IFT or hold.
-The system is designed to be tactical, quantitative, transparent, and manually confirmable for IFT tracking.
+The system is intentionally tactical, quantitative, transparent, and manually confirmable for IFT tracking.

-The current codebase already reflects a strong module split:
+The current architecture is organized around a few clear boundaries:

-- `app.py` handles orchestration and UI
+- `app.py` handles orchestration and Streamlit UI wiring
-- `engine.py` handles tactical decision logic
+- `engine.py` handles scoring, regime selection, allocation logic, and IFT recommendation
-- `data_sources.py` builds the market snapshot
+- `data_sources.py` handles market data acquisition and snapshot assembly
-- `storage.py` handles persistence
+- `storage.py` handles persistence and state management
 - `ui.py` provides reusable rendering helpers
-- `constants.py`, `models.py`, `utils.py`, `validation.py`, and `ift_state_machine.py` support the main flow
+- `styles.py` owns CSS and visual tokens
+- `constants.py` contains shared defaults, paths, thresholds, and regime definitions
+- `models.py` defines typed domain structures
+- `validation.py` checks data and allocation integrity
+- `ift_state_machine.py` enforces monthly IFT rules and pure-G safety behavior
+- `utils.py` contains generic helper functions

-The largest earlier risk was drift across allocations, thresholds, and IFT rules.
-That risk has been materially reduced by centralizing regime definitions in `constants.py` and adding consistency tests around the shared regime and IFT rules.
+The biggest earlier risk was drift across allocations, thresholds, and IFT rules.
+That risk has been materially reduced by centralizing regime definitions in `constants.py` and by using consistency tests to keep the major modules aligned

 ---